Frequently Asked Questions

 • No artificial scarcity manipulation

-• Every TIME in circulation was paid for
+• Every TIME in circulation was earned through block production

 • No pre-mine or founder allocation